olegantonyan/mpz/README.md

 Grab installer or portable binary from releases page: https://github.com/olegantonyan/mpz/releases/.

+* win-x86_64 - x86 64-bit build (recommended for most users)
+* win-arm64 - native ARM 64-bit build
+* win32 - legacy version for x86 32-bits systems

+win-x86_64 build should also work on ARM64 systems thanks to Windows' emulation layer, but the performance may suffer.
+Use win-arm64 if you have ARM64 Windows PC.

 #### macOS

 Grab the `.dmg` from the releases page: https://github.com/olegantonyan/mpz/releases/.
 Universal binary, runs on Apple Silicon and Intel Macs (macOS 11 Big Sur or later).